larrylart/codrive/hw_sampling/google_coral/README.md

 * Install **opencv 4.1** - sample should work with older verions, v2 with small a modification, see makefile

 * Install **tensor flow**.
-Note that there are static libraries for armv7 and aarch64 (coral sbc) included in this release see lib/libtensorflow-lite_armv7l.a, libtensorflow-lite_aarch64.a
+Note, tf static libraries for armv7 and aarch64 (coral sbc) are included in this release, see lib/libtensorflow-lite_armv7l.a, libtensorflow-lite_aarch64.a

 ```sh
 git clone https://github.com/tensorflow/tensorflow.git